Roger Rabbit short films: Production

-Trail Mix-Up was directed by Barry Cook, instead of Rob Minkoff, who remained as a co-executive producer.
+Trail Mix-Up was directed by Barry Cook, instead of Rob Minkoff, who remained a co-executive producer.
 Trail Mix-Up was the third and last Roger Rabbit short, and was again produced by Disney's Florida studio.
-Unlike the two previous shorts, the animation (still traditionally hand-drawn on paper) and compositing was done digitally in the studio's CAPS system.
+Cook was hired to direct the short following the release of his previous short film Off His Rockers.
+Unlike the two previous shorts, the animation (still traditionally hand-drawn on paper) and compositing were done digitally in the studio's CAPS system.

+Due to being housed in trailers, the crew working on the short took liberties with inside jokes, such as including cameo appearances of Mickey Mouse, Tinker Bell, the Genie from Aladdin, Evinrude from The Rescuers, background artist and art director Ric Sluiter (as the bees that Roger spits from his mouth) and the boy from Off His Rockers (in a "Wanted" poster"); naming Roger's insecticide after Minkoff, and giving Baby Herman Mickey-shaped irises and Roger skull and crossbones-shaped ones in the sawmill scene.
+Jeffrey Katzenberg wanted the scene with Jessica cut, but Cook convinced him to keep it and warned animators not to show the buttons on Jessica's uniform to avoid them being mistaken for nipples.
+Unlike the live-action segments in the two previous shorts, the Mount Rushmore presidents' destruction was achieved by blowing up a large sculptured miniature, constructed by Bob Spurlock and his crew from Stetson Visual Services at Golden Oak Ranch.

 The short was released theatrically with Disney/Amblin's A Far Off Place on March 12, 1993.

 Home media

 In 1995, a VHS tape of the three shorts was released under the title It's Roger Rabbit, bundled with Who Framed Roger Rabbit.
 A nearly identical video was released by itself in 1996 under the title Disney and Steven Spielberg present The Best of Roger Rabbit.
 The three shorts are also included in the 2003 special edition "Vista Series" DVD of Who Framed Roger Rabbit.
 On March 12, 2013, Walt Disney Studios Home Entertainment remastered and reissued all three shorts as part of the 25th anniversary Blu-ray release of Who Framed Roger Rabbit.
-All three shorts are available to stream on Disney+ as separate shorts; Tummy Trouble and Trail Mix-up are standalone listings and Roller Coaster Rabbit as an extra for the original film.
+All three shorts are available to stream on Disney+ as separate shorts; Tummy Trouble and Trail Mix-up are standalone listings, and Roller Coaster Rabbit is an extra for the original film.
 For some reason, Trail Mix-up is excluded in the UK.